ywaby/mixamo2bl/README.md

 <!-- ## TODO
 - json config for rename bone
 - support gltf
-- add leaf bone option if need
+- add NLA option if need

 BUG
-- can not move frame alfter import
+- can not move frame after import
  -->